The Homosexual Was Invented in 1869

 The twentieth century added new pressures.

-Urbanization concentrated people.
-In villages, everyone knows everyone—deviance is visible, policed by neighbors and gossip.
+Urbanisation concentrated people.
+In villages, everyone knows everyone.
+Deviance is visible, policed by neighbours and gossip.
 Cities offered anonymity.
 You could disappear into London, into Berlin, into New York, and find others.
 The molly houses of the eighteenth century had been local, fragile, periodically destroyed by raids.
-The urban subcultures of the twentieth century were larger, more resilient, more organized.
+The urban subcultures of the twentieth century were larger, more resilient, more organised.

 Where there’s a community, there’s the raw material for politics.

 Stonewall, 1969.
 A police raid on a Greenwich Village bar met resistance instead of compliance.
-The riot that followed didn’t create the gay rights movement—organizing had been happening for decades—but it crystallized something.
+The riot that followed didn’t create the gay rights movement—organising that had been happening for decades—but it crystallised something.
 It became a symbol.
 A founding myth.
 A moment when the community fought back.

 And now the identity that doctors had invented became something else: a political constituency.

 This is the logic of rights movements.
 You cannot fight for legal protections for “men who sometimes have sex with men.”
 You need a defined group with shared interests, shared enemies, shared goals.
-You need gay people as a category—legible, countable, capable of being represented.
-The identity that had been imposed from outside was claimed from inside, and it became a weapon.
+You need gay people as a category to be legible, countable and therefore capable of being represented.

 The categories hardened because they had to.
 Ambiguity is useless in a courtroom.
 Ambiguity doesn’t get funding.
 Ambiguity doesn’t win elections or change laws.
 You need to be able to say who is affected, how many there are, what they need.
-You need identity to be solid, recognizable, defensible.
+You need identity to be recognisable, defensible.

 The Crucible—AIDS and the Politics of Survival